 While the answer to this question largely depends on how often you use your ice maker, it is recommended that you clean it every month – or even less than that, if you’re using it heavily.

 At the most, however, you should be cleaning your ice maker once in three to six months – since delaying the cleaning procedure further than that can lead to the buildup of the aforementioned dirt and grime that we’ve previously talked about.
 Additionally, you can attempt to clean your ice maker once you notice changes in the quality of your ice, such as bad odor and a cloudy appearance.
+Here’s my detailed take on cleaning an ice maker that has obvious slime and mold build up.

 Methods To Clean A Portable Ice Maker